 Many artists take time to reach greatness, to find their inner self or their best artistic expression.
 That was the case with Vincent.
 The paintings we most admire today were done in 1888, 1889, and 1890, while he was in Arles and Saint-Rémy.
 Works for this period are more unified, more visionary and hold together well.
 It is easy to see that he finally found his style in the South of France, even if it was where his madness emerged most profoundly.

 As for producing art during periods of mania, we must look into his years of output.
 In his short lifetime, he wrote, 2,140 letters and created more than 3,000 works of art, 860 of them oil paintings.
 He averaged 96 paintings per year, compared with Monet who averaged 42, Cézanne who averaged 23, and Rembrandt who averaged 15.
-Each of the other artists was as intense, fanatic about painting and driven as Van Gogh.
+Each of the other artists was fanatical, as intense and driven as Van Gogh.
 Artists of their caliber, like Van Gogh, responded to a deep inner necessity, a “calling,” which could not be ignored.

 (I thank Russ Ramsey, for the following information, the source listed on bottom, pp 138-141):